Radiator (heating): Panel radiator

 Panel radiators are welded from flat or corrugated steel panels, and are usually hung from the wall.
 They are usually used with hot water systems, but electric versions are also available.
 The panels often have fins attached, which increases the surface area and therefore the amount of heat that can be transferred into the air.
 Several panels may be stacked together to make one radiator, and the resulting radiator is referred to with a two-digit type number.
 The first digit is the number of panels, and the second is the number of sets of fins, for example a type 21 radiator has two panels with one set of fins in between.
 Air flow around the radiator and between the panels is by convection only, and must be unrestricted if the radiator is to reach its design performance.
 The heat output of panel radiators is regulated by controlling the flow of hot water, with either a manual or a thermostatic valve.

+Aluminium radiators

+Radiators can also be made from aluminium which is a very good conductor of heat and has better thermal conductivity compared to that of steel.
+Aluminium radiators tend to have a low water content so this combined with the excellent thermal conductivity qualities of the metal itself make aluminium radiators very responsive to changes in the temperature demand.